Academic Catalog

 National Student Exchange

 Through the National Student Exchange (NSE), students can study for one semester or up to one calendar year at one of nearly 200 participating colleges and universities within the United States and its territories (Guam, Puerto Rico, U.S. Virgin Islands) and Canada.
+Recent student exchanges have included Sonoma State University, University of Virgin Islands at Saint Thomas, University of Hawaii, and Montana Western.
 For more information, contact the Registrar's Office at 413-662-5216 or registrar@mcla.edu, or visit www.nse.org.

 Study Abroad